Course Summary

 Career Progression

-GIS and geospatial technologies are at the forefront of a rapidly growing, multi-billion-dollar industry, becoming increasingly mainstream in both public and private sectors.
-This growth has created a high demand for graduates with both theoretical knowledge and practical skills.
+GIS and geospatial technologies are at the forefront of a rapidly growing, multi-billion-dollar industry, now mainstream in both public and private sectors.
+This growth has created a high demand for graduates with theoretical and practical skills.

-Our graduates have secured a variety of GIS-related roles worldwide, including positions such as: technicians, analysts, scientists, surveyors, data specialists, mapping officers, consultants, project managers, and more.
+Our graduates have secured a variety of GIS-related roles worldwide, including roles such as technicians, analysts, scientists, surveyors, data specialists, mapping officers, consultants, project managers.
 They work across diverse sectors, including: mapping agencies, GIS and SatNav companies, environmental consultancies, ecological and marine resource management, renewable energy, forestry, fisheries, town planning, heritage agencies, health and emergency services, housing authorities, local government, aid agencies, countryside recreation, rural development, retail analysis, utilities and infrastructure, education, mining, and the oil industry.

 The versatility of GIS ensures a wide range of job opportunities.
 Additionally, knowledge of geospatial data is increasingly valuable in many fields outside the GI profession, enhancing employability across various industries.